byzer-org/byzer-lang/docs/en/mlsql-build-in-algorithms.md

 ### DicOrTableToArray

-DicOrTableToArray can convert dictionary file or table to array.
+Fancy tricks.
+DicOrTableToArray can convert dictionary file or table to array. you can call a user-defined-function to get a array.

 ```sql